Hub Group

-Hub Group is a transportation management company in North America, providing intermodal, truck brokerage and logistics services.
-A publicly traded company with over $3.5 billion in revenue, the company also owns Mode Transportation (formerly Exel Transportation Services), a third party logistics company (Unyson); and Hub Group Trucking, which provides intermodal freight transport and drayage services.
-Hub Group was founded in 1971 by Phillip Yeager, and is currently run by his son David.
-The company went public in 1996 and is headquartered in Oak Brook, Illinois.
+Hub Group, Inc. is a transportation and logistics management company in North America.
+A publicly traded company with over $5 billion in revenue, Hub Group was founded in 1971 by Phillip Yeager, and is currently run by his grandson, Phillip D. Yeager.
+The company went public in 1996, and is headquartered in Oak Brook, Illinois.

 History

 In 1971, Phillip and Joyce Yeager founded Hub Group (then known as Hub City Terminals) in Hinsdale, Illinois.
 The company was started with $10,000 and was located in a windowless, one-room office above a flower shop.
 The 43-year-old Phillip Yeager quit his job at the Pennsylvania Railroad, where he had worked for 19 years, to create Hub Group.
 At the time of its formation, Hub City Terminals worked as a shipper's agent, which was an intermediary that booked intermodal transportation with railroads.

 In 1975, Yeager and his wife set up a series of S corporations to expand their business.
-Each office operated separately and had its own profit and loss center.
+Each office operated separately and had its own profit-and-loss center.
 Hub City Terminals was renamed Hub Group in 1985.

 In 1995, Phillip Yeager’s son, David Yeager, became chief executive officer of Hub Group.
 He had been with the company since 1975, when he opened the company's Pittsburgh, Pennsylvania regional office.
-David Yeager became co-chairman of the company in 1992.
+David Yeager became Vice-Chairman of the company in 1992.

 In 1996, Hub Group held an initial public offering.
-A year later, in 1997, the company became the first intermodal marketing company to top $1 billion in yearly revenue.
+A year later, the company became the first intermodal marketing company to top $1 billion in yearly revenue.
 Hub Group had 34 regional offices by 1998, when the company borrowed $100 million to begin purchasing all outstanding minority interests in the company's regional offices.

-The company moved from a geography-based operation with multiple regional offices to a centralized operation with a single profit and loss center headquartered in Lombard, Illinois in 2004.
+The company moved from a geography-based operation with multiple regional offices to a centralized operation with a single profit-and-loss center headquartered in Lombard, Illinois in 2004.
 The reorganization effort allowed Hub Group to compete as a single network.